Subscribe to my free travel newsletter!Send me an e-mail message at

 The MalayBook is a very slightly modified version of the standard Psion netBook, originally produced for a large special project and not originally intended for retail sale.
-It has essentially the same functionality as the standard netBook, works with all the same accessories and peripherals (so far as I know), but is much cheaper -- less than half the price.
+It has essentially the same functionality as the standard netBook, works with all the same accessories and peripherals (so far as I know), but was much cheaper -- less than half the price.

 Below are links to download the OS.img (operating system) and related files for the MalayBook and alternate hardware and software versions of the Psion netBook, some notes on my experience for other MalayBook buyers or users, and links for further information for MalayBook users and potential MalayBook buyers.